crescent-igor/PayPal-VAP/Mid-Vap-Assignment/README.md

 * HTML
 * Bootstrap
 ### Application Goals
-The application revolves around the logic of eventcreation and subscriber.
-In this case the creatorof event being the professor and the subscriberbeing students.
-This application provides aback-end logic and interface for the following entities carrying out the following tasks:
+The application revolves around the logic of event creation and subscriber.
+In this case the creator of event being the professor and the subscriber being students.
+This application provides a back-end logic and interface for the following entities carrying out the following tasks:
 * Professor
   * SignUp
   * Login